Mac M2 Sonoma setup

 python

-Ventura ships with Python 3.9.6 as /usr/bin/python3 with no python executable (or maybe it's installed with xcode tools - I forgot to check).
-That's nice, but I avoid using the system python for the most part.
+Sonoma ships with Python 3.9.6 as /usr/bin/python3 with no python executable (or maybe it's installed with xcode tools - I forgot to check).
+I avoid using the system python for the most part.

 pyvenv